-Life undertakings also must establish and maintain an effective risk management system comprising strategies, processes and reporting procedures necessary to identify, measure, monitor, manage and report, on a continuous basis, the risks, at an individual and at an aggregated level, to which they are or could be exposed, and their interdependencies.
+Non-life undertakings also must establish and maintain an effective risk management system comprising strategies, processes and reporting procedures necessary to identify, measure, monitor, manage and report, on a continuous basis, the risks, at an individual and at an aggregated level, to which they are or could be exposed, and their interdependencies.

-The risk management system must be well integrated into the organisational structure and in the decision making processes of the life assurance undertaking.
+The risk management system must be well integrated into the organisational structure and in the decision making processes of the non-life insurance undertaking.

-Once again, it is the board of directors of the life assurance undertaking which is ultimately responsible for ensuring the effectiveness of the risk management system, setting the life assurance undertaking's risk appetite and overall risk tolerance limits as well as approving the main risk management strategies and policies.
+Once again, it is the board of directors of the non-life insurance undertaking which is ultimately responsible for ensuring the effectiveness of the risk management system, setting the non-life insurance undertaking's risk appetite and overall risk tolerance limits as well as approving the main risk management strategies and policies.